Brief Chronology of Stanford's Early Landscaping

 campus map

-For the early years read Julie Cain's articles on the Arizona Garden and Arboretum in Sandstone & Tile 27, Spring/Summer 2003.
-For Arboretum land-use issues in later years read Donald Price's manuscript The Stanford Arboretum, University Archives sGW403; and the official SU Arboretum Region Plan, April 1992.
-Map left is from the 1992 Plan.
+For the early years of Stanford read Julie Cain’s articles on the Arizona Garden and Arboretum in Sandstone & Tile 27, Spring/Summer 2003.
+For Arboretum land-use issues in later years read Donald Price’s manuscript The Stanford Arboretum, University Archives sGW403; and the official SU Arboretum Region Plan, April 1992.
+Map on right is from the 1992 Plan.
+See Tutorow (2004) The Governor: the Life and Legacy of Leland Stanford, a California Colossus, v.
+1, p.
+428–, for a detailed account of the assembly of Stanford’s Menlo holdings.
+For more information on the founding of the University see History of Stanford.

 1876 Leland Stanford (hereafter LS) began purchase of Menlo property for his stock farm, and also cultivated alfalfa, wheat, barley, wine grapes, and fruit crops.
 At that time the lower, eastern part of the present-day campus had already been intensively farmed and grazed.
 European ranching and agriculture had eliminated much of the original vegetation but for old, large oaks in open areas and riparian plants along some sections of the creeks.
-Land clearance, ranching, localized logging, and other uses had also altered the vegetation on Stanford lands to the west, extending beyond the current-day Academic Preserve and onto today's Jasper Ridge Biological Preserve.
-For an account of the vegetation and landscape changes in the Palo Alto area in the 19th and early 20th centuries see William Cooper (1926) Vegetational development upon alluvia fans in the vicinity of Palo Alto, Calfornia.
-Ecology 7:325-473.
-[Fulltext in JSTOR for licensed users.]
+Land clearance, ranching, wheat cultivation, localized logging, and other uses had also altered the vegetation on Stanford lands to the west, extending beyond the current-day Academic Preserve and onto today’s Jasper Ridge Biological Preserve.
+For an account of the vegetation and landscape changes in the Palo Alto area in the 19th and early 20th centuries see William Cooper (1926) Vegetational development upon alluvial fans in the vicinity of Palo Alto, California.
+Ecology 7:325–473.

 1881-1884 LS hired landscape architect Rudolph Ulrich, who created the Arizona Garden and supervised planting of the Park (the original arboretum).
 Twelve-thousand trees and shrubs were known to have been planted in a single year.
 In 1881 or earlier Ulrich collected in Arizona Territory and Mexico returning with 15 boxcar loads of plant material, divided among the railroad owners, Hotel del Monte, Golden Gate Park, and San Jose Normal School.